Pope John XXIII: Final months and death

 On 23 September 1962, Pope John XXIII was diagnosed with stomach cancer.
-The diagnosis, which was kept from the public, followed nearly eight months of occasional stomach hemorrhages, and reduced the pontiff's appearances.
+The diagnosis, which was kept from the public, followed nearly eight months of occasional stomach hemorrhages and reduced the pontiff's appearances.
 Looking pale and drawn during these events, he gave a hint to his ultimate fate in April 1963, when he said to visitors, "That which happens to all men perhaps will happen soon to the Pope who speaks to you today."

 Pope John XXIII offered to mediate between US President John F. Kennedy and Nikita Khrushchev during the Cuban Missile Crisis in October 1962.
 Both men applauded the pope for his deep commitment to peace.
 Khrushchev would later send a message via Norman Cousins and the letter expressed his best wishes for the pontiff's ailing health.
 John XXIII personally typed and sent a message back to him, thanking him for his letter.
-Cousins, meanwhile, travelled to New York City and ensured that John would become Time magazine's 'Man of the Year'.
+Cousins, meanwhile, traveled to New York City and ensured that John would become Time magazine's 'Man of the Year.'
 John XXIII became the first Pope to receive the title, followed by John Paul II in 1994 and Francis in 2013.

 On 10 February 1963, John XXIII officially opened the process of beatification for the late Cardinal Andrea Carlo Ferrari, Archbishop of Milan from 1894 to 1921.
 This conferred upon him the title of Servant of God.

-On 7 March 1963, the feast of the university's patron Saint Thomas Aquinas, Pope John XXIII visited the Pontifical University of Saint Thomas Aquinas, Angelicum and with the motu proprio Dominicanus Ordo, raised the Angelicum to the rank of Pontifical University.
-Thereafter it would be known as the Pontifical University of Saint Thomas Aquinas in the city.
+On 7 March 1963, the feast of the university's patron Saint Thomas Aquinas, Pope John XXIII visited the Pontifical University of Saint Thomas Aquinas Angelicum and with the motu proprio Dominicanus Ordo, raised the Angelicum to the rank of Pontifical University.
+Thereafter, it would be known as the Pontifical University of Saint Thomas Aquinas in the city.

 On 10 May 1963, John XXIII received the Balzan Prize in private at the Vatican but deflected achievements of himself to the five popes of his lifetime, Pope Leo XIII to Pius XII.
 On 11 May, the Italian President Antonio Segni officially awarded Pope John XXIII with the Balzan Prize for his engagement for peace.
 While in the car en route to the official ceremony, he suffered great stomach pains but insisted on meeting with Segni to receive the award in the Quirinal Palace, refusing to do so within the Vatican.
-He stated that it would have been an insult to honour a pontiff on the remains of the crucified Saint Peter.
+He stated that it would have been an insult to honor a pontiff on the remains of the crucified Saint Peter.
 It was the pope's last public appearance.